carbon-language/carbon-lang/llvm/docs/AMDGPUOperandSyntax.rst

 which is applied to vector instructions and controls which threads execute and which ignore the instruction.

+Note that GFX10 H/W does not use high 32 bits of *exec* in *wave32* mode.

     ===================== =================================================================
     Syntax                Description
     ===================== =================================================================